MadsHolten/sparql-visualizer/README.md

 This is a simple app to visualize and communicate the content of a knowledge base in the RDF format.
 The project is open source and we welcome all who is interested to participate.

 When starting the application, a series of predefined tabs will be generated based on a JSON file located in `src/assets/data.json`.
-These tabs and their content can be modified by the user directly in the application, but also by modifying and saving the data.json file directly.
-If you follow the first approach, don't forget to **copy the JSON string** into a seperate JSON file on your computer **before** you leave the modified tab.
+These tabs and their content can be modified by the user directly in the application, but also by modifying and saving the data.json file when you've installed this app locally.
+If you follow the first approach, don't forget to **copy the JSON string** ("Select dataset" component, lower right bottom) into a seperate JSON file on your computer **before** you leave the modified tab (otherwise your changes will be lost).
 The tabs hold four components that can be modified:

 ### Title component